 Freshly planted strawberries don’t need any additional fertilization since most potting mixes come with a blend of starter fertilizers.
 Unless you are using a more sterile mix (like Pro-Mix), then you don’t need to worry about it until a couple of months after transplanting your berry plants.

-A few times during each growing season (and at the start of the following season), we add an all purpose fertilizer to the soil either thru the GreenStalk’s watering system or by sprinkling in the pockets.
-We love to use organic worm castings in addition to a liquid fertilizer through the year.
+A few times during each growing season (and at the start of the following season), we add an all-purpose fertilizer to the soil either through the GreenStalk’s watering system or by sprinkling it in the pockets.
+We love to use organic worm castings in addition to a liquid fertilizer throughout the year.

 Strawberries don’t like the soil to be saturated with water all the time.
-Most gardeners will only need to water their berry plants 1-3x a week.
+Most gardeners will only need to water their berry plants 1-3 times a week.
 Make sure to allow the soil to dry out some between watering.
-But whenever you do water your plants, be sure to fully saturate the soil.
+Whenever you do water your plants, be sure to fully saturate the soil.
 In the summertime, you may need to water more, so it’s always a good idea to check your plants daily or every other day to determine their watering needs.

-From time to time you may deal with some pests and plant disease.
+From time to time you may deal with some pests and plant diseases.
 Our best tip for reducing disease is to grow a variety with resistance.
 It makes a huge difference with perennial plants.
 Another thing to be careful of is overwatering, which can be easy to do with strawberries since they don’t need to be watered daily.
-For dealing with pests, we typically use organic neem oil for insect control and our bird net cover for keeping birds away from our ripening strawberries.
+For dealing with pests, we typically use organic neem oil for insect control and our insect protection cover for keeping birds away from our ripening strawberries.

-If you’re growing in the colder zones like 3, 4 or 5, then you will want to take some precautions to ensure your plants have the best chance of making it through the winter.
+If you’re growing in colder zones like 3, 4, or 5, you will want to take some precautions to ensure your plants have the best chance of making it through the winter.
 Some ideas are:

-+ Use a frost net cover on cold nights to will help insulate the planter.
++ Use a frost protection cover on cold nights to help insulate the planter.

-+ If you’re expected extreme cold weather, move your GreenStalk to an unheated garage or shed for a limited time.
++ If you’re expecting extreme cold weather, move your GreenStalk to an unheated garage or shed for a limited time.
 This is easier with the GreenStalk Mover.

 + Remember to water your plants until the winter cold freezes the soil solid.

-If you’re looking for the sweetest ever bearing strawberries, Alpine is the way to grow.
+If you’re looking for the sweetest everbearing strawberries, Alpine is the way to go.
 This variety is ideal for kids since you’ll have a large harvest of tiny berries (about the size of a large blueberry) every season!